Fight 01 · Pillar one

 “Term limits strips Congress of institutional knowledge.”

-If a member of Congress can’t figure out how to write a bill and get it passed within 12 years, the member is not good at the job.
+If a member of Congress can’t figure out how to write a bill and get it passed inside twelve years, they’re not good at the job.
 Twelve years is six full House terms.
-That is more than enough time to develop substantive expertise in a policy area, build the relationships required to move legislation, and deliver concrete results.
-Members who cannot do that in 12 years are not held back by lack of time.
+That is plenty of time to learn a policy area cold, build the relationships it takes to move legislation, and put real wins on the board.
+Nobody who fails at that for twelve years was held back by the clock.